 25. Buddha Tooth Relic Temple and Museum

 Buddha Tooth Relic Temple & Museum is a temple-museum complex found in Singapore Chinatown.
 This building, designed in the style of Tang Dynasty architecture, is four stories tall and houses many exhibits.
 Walk through the gaudy red and gold rooms to learn about Buddhist culture and see some of this community’s precious artifacts.
 Budda Tooth Relic Temple & Museum is a shining example of Singapore’s celebration of cultural heritage.

 26. Haw Par Villa

-If these suggestions were not suitable, have a look at other options and plan a romantic day with your partner.
+There are many more attractions, activities and things to do for couples in Singapore.
+If these were not suitable, have a look at other options and plan a romantic day with your partner.
 Also read:

 - 13 Best 5-Star Singapore Hotels in Orchard Road Area